ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 ``hostnames``
 -------------

-``hostnames`` option provides different settings to choose how the hostname is going to be displayed.
+``hostnames`` option provides different settings to choose how the hostname will be displayed.

 Some examples are shown below:

 .. code-block:: yaml

   hostnames:
-    # This option is going to allow to display the public ip addresses.
+    # This option allows displaying the public ip addresses.
     - ip-address

-    # This option is going to allow to display the private ip addresses using `tag:Name` as a prefix.
+    # This option allows displaying the private ip addresses using `tag:Name` as a prefix.
     # `name` an be one of the options specified in http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html#options.
     - name: 'private-ip-address'
       separator: '_'